If you have ever watched crime scene investigation shows on television, then you’ve probably seen depictions of a Forensic Video Analysis expert.

 Beyond the vast amount of video now available, digital video is much more complex than most people realize.
 Without proper forensic analysis, the public, law enforcement and the courts should not accept video at its face value.

-There are large number factors, from the method video is recorded to the color calibration of your monitor that can have a significant impact on what people see and how they interpret it.
+There are a large number of factors, from the method video is recorded to the color calibration of your monitor.
+All of this can have a significant impact on what people see and how they interpret the video.

 These factors can easily lead to incorrect conclusions about what really happened.
 If you are passionate about truth and helping people discover it through video, then forensic video analysis might be the career for you.

 According to LEVA.org: “Forensic Video Analysis is the scientific examination, comparison and/or evaluation of video in legal matters.”

 For a video or audio recording to be used in a legal proceeding it must first be validated to ensure that the evidence is authentic and suitable for court purposes.

 A forensics video analyst must also determine which facts or pieces of evidence might be relevant to the case.

 Knowledge of evidence handling and technical expertise isn’t enough.
 This field also requires a high level of critical thinking.
 There are number of jobs titles you will see in the Forensic Video field.